jelmnainen/Curse-of-Strahd-Reloaded-Finnish/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Parriwimple can share the following information with the players:

 * Father Donavich used to be a kind and friendly man, always ready to share a word of wisdom or a warm crabapple pie with visitors.
 * Ever since the siege started, however, Donavich has shut himself inside the church and turned away visitors more often than not.
 When Parriwimple last saw him three days ago, Donavich looked like he hadn’t slept or bathed in a week.
 * Father Donavich hasn’t worn his holy symbol (a bronze sunburst) since the rebellion, which Parriwimple considers odd.
 (Parriwimple always loved how the light would glint off of its surface, and adored hearing Donavich’s son, Doru, tell stories of how the sun once shone in Barovia.)
 * Parriwimple misses Doru, who left to lead the rebellion against Strahd three months ago alongside the stranger, Alanik.
 (Parriwimple also misses Alanik’s pet monkey, which he loved to play with.)
-Despite his uncle telling him that Doru died at Castle Ravenloft, Parriwimple hopes that he somehow survived.
+Despite his uncle telling him that Doru died at Varisylisen linna, Parriwimple hopes that he somehow survived.

 Parriwimple won’t accompany the players inside of the church, but wishes them well and invites them to visit him at Bildrath’s Mercantile before departing.
 ### Inside the Church
 This area is largely as described in <span class="citation">Church (p.
 45)</span>.
 However, modify the descriptive text for <span class="citation">E5a.
 Hall (p.
 45)</span> to remove Doru’s scream:

 <div class="description">
 <p>The doors open to reveal a ten-foot-wide, twenty-foot-long hall leading to a brightly lit chapel.
 The hall is unlit and reeks of mildew.
 Four doors, two on each side of the hall, lead to adjacent chambers.</p>